Brocolichops/Calculator-Rep/README.md

 ![image](https://github.com/user-attachments/assets/20b65371-a2c2-45d9-9c18-d1c7c7d90051)

 This is a visualization of the webapp dev.
 Makes it easier for me to understand the logic behind my code and acts as a pseudo-pseudocode.
-The color palette can be found here: https://colorhunt.co/palette/fbf5e5c890a7a35c7a212121
 ________________________________________________________________________________________________________________________________________________________________________________________________________
 ![image](https://github.com/user-attachments/assets/f981bbb1-b372-4b48-80f9-e28ab342a71f)